Tresjs/tres/docs/examples/text-3d.md

   </TresMesh>
 ```

-So the final code would be something like this:
+So the final code would look something like this:

 ```vue
 <script setup lang="ts">